-Michael O’Brien is an associate at Tyr LLP.
+Michael O’Brien is a partner at Tyr LLP.
 Prior to joining Tyr LLP in October 2019, Michael carried on a general commercial and civil litigation practice at McCarthy Tétrault LLP.

 In addition to his diverse trial practice, Michael was formerly the Vice-Chair of the American Bar Association's Business Law Section subcommittee on Class Actions.
 From 2014 - 2019 he contributed to and edited the Class Actions chapter in the ABA's annually updated Recent Developments in Business and Corporate Litigation.

 - Successfully obtained injunctive relief for a major financial institution to compel a software service provider to end the improper shut down of a vital software service in breach of the contract between the parties.